 You may not use Waze or GPS while driving in New York if you are holding the device while in motion.
 If the device is mounted on a dashboard or placed in your cup holder, then you are not violating the law.
-Of course, if you pick up the device at any time, then your use becomes illegal.
+Of course, if you pick up the mobile device at any time, then your use becomes illegal.

 VTL 1225-d(2) defines a “Portable electronic device” broadly as “any hand-held mobile telephone, as defined by subdivision one of section twelve hundred twenty-five-c of this article, personal digital assistant (PDA), handheld device with mobile data access, laptop computer, pager, broadband personal communication device, two-way messaging device, electronic game, or portable computing device.